vgonisanz/templates/cpp/README.md

-# Mem
+# YOUR_CPP_PROJECT

-This project is a draft to test how edit memory during a executable is running though scanmem/gameconqueror in GNU/Linux.
-The equivalent program in Windows is CheatEngine.
+This project is a draft to create a cpp project

 # Dependencies

-## scanmem/gameconqueror
+## xxx

 Install in you computer.
 In Fedora:

 ```
-sudo dnf install scanmem gameconqueror
+sudo dnf install xxx
 ```

 # Compiling